Mokhtar25/network-backend/notes.md

 -[]clear up the sup models, for messaging first, then comments, then others.
 -[x] sockets for messaging and notifications
--[]set up production environment. redirect urls, etc
+-[]set up production environment. redirect urls, etc -[] set up a docker container and a production environment with .env and everything -[] set up Github actions and run tests and lints on every push and merge =
-=